mt5225/djdba/README.md

 ## How to deloy on your laptop

+- install VScode
-- install docker desktop in you PC
+- install docker desktop
 - clone the repository
 - run `docker-compose up -d` , that's it!

+## Verify

 - open your browser and visit `http://localhost:8000`
+- exam container log `docker logs -f helloworld_web_1`

-## Setup
+## Configuration

 - Django 3.0 listen on port `8000`
 - MySQL 8.0.19 listen on port `3306`, user/pass = mydjangoapp